BeatrisIlieva/mern-gems-frontend/README.md

 - Errors related to invalid inputs returned by the backend are displayed to the user

-#### 4. Product filtration
-- Utilizes DynamicDropdown components for selecting stone types and stone colors
-- Implements changeHandler and submitHandler functions to respond to user selections and apply filters accordingly
-- Offers clearFilter functionality to reset filters and update the displayed jewelry items based on user actions
-- Provides visual indicators (iSelectedStoneType, isSelectedStoneColor) to highlight whether a stone type or stone color filter is active

-#### 5. Product sorting
-- Sorts items based on their current availability
-- Arranges items in ascending order of price
-- Arranges items in descending order of price
-- Visual feedback is provided with a highlighted indicator next to the selected sorting option

 #### 10. Product filtration

 #### 11. Shopping Bag Count